upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

 * [InteractiveCyoaVerifier]^([repo][ver-repo])^ – By blathers16.
 This is a tool
   that checks CYOAs too make sure that there are no bugs.
-* [cyoatools][ctools-repo] – By Delicate Integral.
+* [dct][dct-repo] – By DelicateIntegral.
 A tool that can process ICC jsons in various ways.

     Some example tasks that it can do on ICC jsons (go to the repo link to get detailed info):

     * Disabling Images.
-    * Refreshing Discord links.
-    * Downloading Images to a image folder and updating urls accordingly.
+    * Refreshing Discord links, downloading images to a image folder and updating urls accordingly.
     * Converting Images (image format, image quality can be chosen) when saving after downloading.
     * Changing prefixes of urls/paths of images in json.